Gazerb/coach-mentor/README.md

     <li>Add feature so once booking is made then the mentors get an email of this booking with contact details</li>
     <li>Reviews area for the coaches to review their mentors</li>
     <li>User to receive email confirming booking</li>
+    <li>Hero image of a coaching session being delivered added to the index page</li>
 </ul>

 ## Technologies used